 The Philadelphia Orchestra

-Demonstrating a deep and abiding commitment to the highest levels of artistic excellence, The Philadelphia Orchestra has cultivated an extraordinary history of artistic leaders in its 112 seasons, including music directors Fritz Scheel, Carl Pohlig, Leopold Stokowski, Eugene Ormandy, Riccardo Muti, Wolfgang Sawallisch, and Christoph Eschenbach, and Charles Dutoit, who served as chief conductor from 2008 to 2012.
-Under such extraordinary guidance, The Philadelphia Orchestra has served as an unwavering standard of excellence in the world of classical music—and it continues to do so today.
+Music Director Yannick Nézet-Séguin triumphantly opened his inaugural season as the eighth artistic leader of The Philadelphia Orchestra in the fall of 2012.
+He follows an extraordinary history of artistic leaders in the Orchestra’s 114 seasons, including music directors Fritz Scheel, Carl Pohlig, Leopold Stokowski, Eugene Ormandy, Riccardo Muti, Wolfgang Sawallisch, and Christoph Eschenbach, and Charles Dutoit, who served as chief conductor from 2008 to 2012.
+Under such extraordinary guidance The Philadelphia Orchestra has served as an unwavering standard of excellence in the world of classical music—and it continues to do so today.

 Philadelphia is Home

 Philadelphia is home and the Orchestra continues to discover new and inventive ways to nurture its relationship with its loyal patrons who support the main season (September-May) in Verizon Hall at the Kimmel Center for the Performing Arts.
-The Kimmel Center, for which the Orchestra serves as the founding resident company, has been the ensemble’s performance hall since 2001.
-The Philadelphia Orchestra Association continues to own the Academy of Music—a National Historic Landmark and the oldest operating opera house in the nation—as it has since 1957.
-Each year, the Orchestra returns to the “Grand Old Lady of Locust Street”—where it performed for 101 seasons before moving to the Kimmel Center—for the highly anticipated Academy Anniversary Concert and Ball.
+The Kimmel Center, for which the Orchestra serves as the founding resident company, has been the ensemble's performance hall since 2001.
+The Philadelphia Orchestra Association also owns the Academy of Music—a National Historic Landmark and the oldest operating opera house in the nation—as it has since 1957.
+Each year the Orchestra returns to the "Grand Old Lady of Locust Street"—where it performed for 101 seasons before moving to the Kimmel Center—for the Academy Anniversary Concert and Ball, one of the city's most highly anticipated and attended events.

 Commitment to Education

-The Philadelphia Orchestra also has an important tradition of presenting educational programs for local audiences—a tradition dating back to 1921 when Leopold Stokowski initiated concerts exclusively for children.
-Today the Orchestra reaches Philadelphia-area families, teachers, students, and children through a multitude of education and community partnership programs.
-From Sound All Around (designed for children ages 3-5) to Family Concerts (aimed at children ages 6-12 and their families) to eZseatU (a membership program for full-time college students), The Philadelphia Orchestra seeks to introduce orchestral music to a new generation of listeners through these special programs.
-Further, the Orchestra aims to engage adult audiences more deeply in its performances through learning programs, including free PreConcert Conversations, which occur before every subscription concert, and Lecture/Luncheons with guest speakers.
-Philadelphia Orchestra musicians serve a key role in growing young musician talent and love of classical music in their own dedicated roles as teachers, coaches, and mentors.
+The Philadelphia Orchestra continues its decades-long tradition of presenting learning and community engagement opportunities for listeners of all ages across the Delaware Valley—a tradition dating back to 1921 when Leopold Stokowski initiated concerts exclusively for children.
+Today the Orchestra introduces orchestral music to a new generation of listeners through programs for children and adults, from Sound All Around (designed for children ages 3-5) to Family Concerts (aimed at children ages 6-12 and their families) to eZseatU (allowing full-time college students to attend an unlimited number of Orchestra concerts for a $25 annual membership fee).
+The Orchestra engages adult audiences more deeply in its performances through learning programs, including free PreConcert Conversations, which occur before every subscription concert, and Lecture/Luncheons with guest speakers.
+Musician-led initiatives, including recent highly-successful PlayINs, shine a spotlight on the Orchestra's musicians, as they spread out from the stage into the community, and serve a key role in growing young musician talent and a love of classical music in their own dedicated roles as teachers, coaches, and mentors.

-In an effort to more directly connect with the youth of Philadelphia, the Orchestra has implemented the Billy Joel School Concert Program, which improves access to the Orchestra’s School Concerts for underserved city schoolchildren and serves approximately 80 elementary and middle schools chosen from within the School District of Philadelphia.
-The Orchestra’s School Partnership Program also offers students incomparable exposure and access to The Philadelphia Orchestra and its musicians inside the classrooms of five selected schools in the Philadelphia region.
-The program’s teaching artists work side by side with classroom teachers using curriculum and materials created by the Orchestra’s education department.
+The Orchestra connects with the youth of Philadelphia through its Billy Joel School Concert Program, which improves access to the Orchestra's School Concerts for underserved city schoolchildren and serves elementary and middle schools chosen from within the School District of Philadelphia.
+The Orchestra's School Partnership Program also offers students incomparable exposure and access to The Philadelphia Orchestra and its musicians inside the classrooms of five selected schools in the Philadelphia region.
+The program's teaching artists work side-by-side with classroom teachers using curriculum and materials created by the Orchestra's education department.
 Finally, The Philadelphia Orchestra collaborates with schools interested in having Orchestra musicians work with their students through the Musicians in the Schools program.
-These school visits take the form of assembly programs, performances or demonstrations, clinics, and master classes or sectionals, and generally involve a solo musician.
+These school visits take the form of assembly programs, performances or demonstrations, clinics, and master classes or sectionals.

 A Cultural Ambassador Abroad

-Through concerts, tours, residencies, presentations, and recordings, The Philadelphia Orchestra touches the lives of countless music lovers around the globe.
-Outside of Philadelphia, the Orchestra enjoys a three-week summer residency at the Saratoga Performing Arts Center in New York—a venue that was built for the Orchestra—as well as a strong partnership with the Bravo!
-Vail Valley Music Festival.
+Through concerts, tours, residencies, presentations, and recordings, the Orchestra is a global ambassador for Philadelphia and for the United States.
+Outside of Philadelphia, the Orchestra performs annually at Carnegie Hall and enjoys a three-week summer residency at the Saratoga Performing Arts Center in New York—a venue that was built for the Orchestra—as well as a strong partnership with the Bravo!
+Vail music festival, which brings the world's finest orchestras to Colorado each summer.

-The Philadelphia Orchestra also has a long history of touring, having first performed outside of Philadelphia in the earliest days of its founding.
-The Philadelphia Orchestra was the first American orchestra to perform in the People’s Republic of China in 1973.
-In 2012 the Orchestra reconnected with its historical roots in China and more deeply embraced its role as a cultural ambassador by launching a new partnership with the National Centre for the Performing Arts (NCPA) in Beijing, a pilot residency that united the Orchestra with talented young Chinese musicians and composers to further develop their orchestral skills.
-The residency also served to bring orchestral music, through performances and master classes, not only to China’s major cities but also further into the provinces, and to connect through the hearts of local musicians to their supporting communities, through the sharing of musical talents between its own musicians and Chinese musicians, engaging in music education, and spreading the joy of classical music with citizens in residential neighborhoods and at unique historic sites.
+The Orchestra also has a long history of touring, having first performed outside of Philadelphia in the earliest days of its founding.
+The Philadelphia Orchestra was the first American orchestra to perform in the People's Republic of China in 1973.
+In 2012 the ensemble reconnected with its historical roots in China and more deeply embraced its role as a cultural ambassador by launching a new partnership with the National Centre for the Performing Arts (NCPA) in Beijing, a pilot residency that united the Orchestra with talented young Chinese musicians and composers to further develop their orchestral skills.
+The residency also served to bring orchestral music, through performances and master classes, not only to China's major cities but also further into the provinces, and to connect through the hearts of local musicians to their supporting communities, through the sharing of musical talents between its own musicians and Chinese musicians, engaging in music education, and spreading the joy of classical music with citizens in residential neighborhoods and at landmark historic sites.
+The success of this pilot program was confirmed when the Orchestra and the NCPA signed a long-term agreement to extend this partnership into future residency programs, and in May-June 2013 the Orchestra triumphantly returned for its Residency and Fortieth Anniversary Tour of China—with over 50 activities in 15 days.
+This past June The Philadelphia Orchestra completed its 2014 Tour of Asia and China Residency (May 20-June 6), marking Music Director Yannick Nézet-Séguin's first tour with The Philadelphia Orchestra.
+With the 2014 China Residency, the Orchestra built upon the tremendous success of its previous two years of residency work in China and continued to engage Chinese music lovers both in concert halls and through community engagement.

 An Orchestra that Understands the Power of Innovation in its Art Form